 Read the dialogue below:

-Murray Nossel, Ph.D., is a lifelong storyteller and passionate advocate for storytelling in work and personal life.
+Murray Nossel, Ph.D., is a lifelong storyteller and author of Powered by Storytelling: Excavate, Craft and Present Stories to Transform Business Communication.
+He is a passionate advocate for storytelling in work and personal life.
 He envisions a world connected by people listening and telling personal stories.
 His next storytelling adventure is the World Mother Storytelling Project.